naninovel/docs/docs/faq/index.md

 Naninovel can work with any language, but to display text in some languages, you'll need a compatible font.
 [Google's Roboto](https://fonts.google.com/specimen/Roboto) is used by default, which supports all Latin, Cyrillic, and Greek characters in Unicode 7.0.
 You can change the font used in any of the built-in UIs with [UI customization](/guide/user-interface.md#ui-customization) feature; for the printed text messages, [create custom printers](/guide/text-printers.md#adding-custom-printers) and set the desired font.

-In case you're aiming to support as much languages, as possible, check out [Noto fonts](https://www.google.com/get/noto/).
+In case you're aiming to support as many languages, as possible, check out [Noto fonts](https://www.google.com/get/noto/).

+Right-to-left (RTL) languages (Arabic, Hebrew, Persian, etc) are supported by the TMPro text printers, but require additional setup; [see the guide](https://naninovel.com/guide/text-printers.html#right-to-left-arabic-text) for more info.

 ## Will I get access to the source code when I buy Naninovel?